 - Ensuring materials are available in new formats in advance to allow students preparation time.

-- Providing reading lists in advance to enable students the opportunity to obtain an audio tape transcription
+- Providing reading lists in advance to enable students the opportunity to obtain an audio tape transcription, be specific about core reading and chapters.

 - Open channels of communication; discuss any individual requirements for example the use of a guide dog and prepare for this in advance.